SimonvH03/SimonvH03/README.md

 I'm working on the Codam curriculum since october 2023.

-I just wrote a game in C in three weeks, check it out <a href="https://github.com/SimonvH03/Cub3d.git">here</a>
+Currently busy with Cub3d, a C based Raycasting video game, check it out <a href="https://github.com/SimonvH03/Cub3d.git">here</a>

 I really enjoyed the <a href="https://github.com/SimonvH03/fdf.git">FdF project</a>, it inspired me to write <a href="https://github.com/SimonvH03/Cub3d.git">Cub3d</a> in my free time.